Bubba Jenkins: 2022 season

 Jenkins was scheduled to face Sung Bin Jo on April 28, 2022 at PFL 2.
 After Jo Sungbin pulled out of the bout, he was replaced by Kyle Bochniak.
 He won the bout via unanimous decision.

 Jenkins was scheduled to face Saba Bolaghi on June 24, 2022 at PFL 5.
 However Bolaghi pulled out of the bout and was replaced by Reinaldo Ekson.
 Jenkins won the bout via unanimous decision.

 Jenkins faced Ryoji Kudo in the Semifinals off the Featherweight tournament on August 13, 2022 at PFL 8.
 He won the bout via rear-naked choke in the first round.

 Jenkins faced Brendan Loughnane in the finals of the Featherweight tournament on November 25, 2022 at PFL 10.
 He lost the bout via TKO stoppage in the fourth round.

 2023 season

-Jenkins will start of the 2023 season in a rematch against Chris Wade on April 1, 2023 at PFL 1.
+Jenkins started off the 2023 season in a rematch against Chris Wade on April 1, 2023 at PFL 1.
+He won the bout via unanimous decision.

+Jenkins faced Sung Bin Jo on June 8, 2023 at PFL 4.
+He won the fight via a technical submission due to a rear-naked choke in the first round.

+In the Featherweight semi-finals, Jenkins faced Jesus Pinedo in the main event at PFL 7 on August 4, 2023.
+At weigh-ins, Jesus Pinedo weighed in at 146.4 pounds, 0.4 pounds over the Featherweight limit.
+He was fined 20 percent of his purse, which went to his opponent Jenkins, and he started the bout with a one point subtraction.
+Jenkins went on to lose the bout via TKO in the second round.

+Jenkins was scheduled to rematch Chris Wade on November 24, 2023 at PFL 10, however at weigh-ins, Wade came in at148.4 pounds, which was 2.4 pounds north of the non-title.
+Jenkins turned down the catchweight bout and the bout was scrapped.

+2024 season

+Jenkins faced Kai Kamaka III on April 19, 2024 at PFL 3 (2024).
+He lost the bout via unanimous decision.

+Jenkins next faced Gabriel Alves Braga at PFL 6 (2024) on June 28, 2024.
+At weigh-ins, Gabriel Alves Braga came in at 150.6 lbs, 4.6 pounds over the limit for featherweight.
+He was fined 20% of his purse and given a point deduction in the standings.
+He lost the fight via TKO due to arm injury in the second round.

+Global Fight League

+On December 11, 2024, it was announced that Jenkins was eligible to be drafted in the Global Fight League.
+However, he was not drafted for the 2025 season.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.